 03 of 05

 This is a downtown area that's been turned into a pedestrian zone and has undergone an extensive revitalization.
 The anchor store is Macy's, which is currently being renovated, but is still open to the public.
 Every day new shops are popping up on Fulton Street.
 From the Banana Republic Factory Store to the Gap Outlet to an oversizes H & M, Fulton Mall is quickly being reborn as Brooklyn's ultimate shopping destination.
-With the completion of the City Point, this stretch of Brooklyn will become even more idea.
+With the completion of the City Point, this stretch of Brooklyn has become even more ideal.
 Restaurants are opening around this centrally located part of Brooklyn, which is close to several subway stations in Downtown Brooklyn.
 If you're done shopping and are in search of nightlife, here's a guide to Downtown Brooklyn's nightlife.

 04 of 05